When focusing a specimen under a light microscope, you should alw... | Study Prep in Pearson+

-When focusing a specimen under a light microscope, you should always start with the _____________ objective.
+When focusing a specimen under a light microscope, you should always start with which objective lens?

 A